madcottonballs/Pemu-2/README.txt

+Linker:
+    Pemu and Plow cannot be accessed directly, they must be accessed through the linker.

 Pemu:
     Pemu is a simulated computer that compiles its recieved machine instructions to rust code for maximum speed. compilation flags: